neilfawkes/phonebook/README.md

 # Phonebook

-This script was made to get used to classes instance in Python.
+This script was made as a simple representation of how classes are used in Python.
 There are 2 classes: PhoneBook and Contact.

 Contact class has attributes: